George Washington 53, Colorado 50

 George Washington 53, Colorado 50: Joe McDonald posted 14 points and six rebounds as the Colonials held on to defeat the Buffaloes in the semifinals of the Diamond Head Classic in Honolulu.

-John Kopriva chipped in 11 points for George Washington (8-3), which meets No. 11 Wichita State in Thursday’s championship game.
+John Kopriva chipped in 11 points for George Washington (8-3), which will meet No. 11 Wichita State or host Hawaii in Thursday’s championship game.
 Yuta Watanabe tallied 10 points and six boards as the Colonials survived despite 1-of-8 shooting beyond the arc.

-Wesley Gordon and Josh Scott scored 10 points apiece for Colorado (7-4), which faces Hawaii in Thursday’s third-place game.
-Askia Booker, the Buffaloes’ leading who was coming off a career-high tying 27-point effort in Monday’s victory over DePaul, picked up two fouls in the first 4:12 and finished with eight points, all in the second half.
+Wesley Gordon and Josh Scott scored 10 points apiece for Colorado (7-4), which will face the Wichita State-Hawaii loser in Thursday’s third-place game.
+The Buffaloes’ leading scorer Askia Booker – coming off a career-high tying 27-point effort in Monday’s win over DePaul – picked up two fouls in the first 4:12 and finished with eight points, all in the second half.

 As soon as Booker left with foul trouble, George Washington capitalized with a 13-5 surge to build an early nine-point lead before Jaron Hopkins capped an 11-4 rally near the end of the first half with a thunderous baseline dunk.
 The Colonials missed their first six shots over the first 6:45 of the second half, opening the door for the Buffaloes to take a 37-32 advantage when they connected on five of their first seven field-goal attempts.